Why did Thomas Edison and Bill Gates appear geniuses but many did not?

 This is basically the indication of the full awareness of full consciousness.

-Just think about the story of the falling apple, earth, gravity from Newton; he was not the first to see an apple falling from a tree.
+I can imagine the story of the falling apple, earth, gravity from Newton; he was not the first to see an apple falling from a tree.

 This is the result of complete awareness of his consciousness.